OfficeDev/Excel-Add-in-Generate-CSV/README.md

 The simplest way to deploy and test your add-in is to copy the files to a network share.

-1. Create a folder on a network share (for example, \\\MyShare\Excel_CSV_Generator) and copy all the files in the Code Editor folder.
+1. Create a folder on a network share (for example, \\\MyShare\Excel_CSV_Generator) and then copy all the files in the Code Editor folder.
-2. Edit the <SourceLocation> element of the manifest file so that it points to the share location from step 1.
+2. Edit the <SourceLocation> element of the manifest file so that it points to the share location created in step 1.
 3. Copy the manifest (TeacherCSVGenerator.xml) to a network share (for example, \\\MyShare\MyManifests).
 4. Add the share location that contains the manifest as a trusted app catalog in Excel.